Dividing Property and Marital Assets in North Carolina

 Many other items may be classified as assets during a divorce.
 If you have concerns about what constitutes an asset, we recommend consulting your attorney.

 How North Carolina Property Division Is Settled

-The best way to deal with property division in a divorce is by Agreement early in the process.
-If a fair agreement can be reached, you can avoid the actual process of equitable distribution as described herein, however it is highly recommended and well worth your time to have your divorce attorney work up a preliminary division according to the laws of Equitable Distribution so you can really know what a “fair” deal is.
+The best way to deal with property division in a divorce is by agreement early in the process.
+If you and your former spouse can reach a fair agreement, you can avoid the actual process of equitable distribution.
+Even if you and your former spouse reach a fair agreement, we recommend having your divorce attorney create a preliminary division according to the laws of equitable distribution.

-An experienced divorce lawyer should be able to advise you effectively after a relatively simple review of the marital estate.
-At the Doyle Law Group, we undertake a thorough, yet cost efficient review of the marital estate in every case so we can advise our Client what they should expect to receive according to the law, and then how best to receive it based upon our Client’s goals.
+An experienced divorce lawyer will be able to guide you after a relatively simple review of your marital estate.
+At the Doyle Law Group, we perform a thorough, yet cost efficient review of the marital estate so we can advise our clients on what they can expect to receive according to the law.

-So how does one began dealing with property division in divorce (or equitable distribution as its referred to by Statute)?
-While it's never easy, Property Division can be made relatively simple by reviewing the following pages on our site which will help you break it down in a matter of moments.
+So how does one began dealing with property division in divorce (or equitable distribution as its referred to by statute)?
+While it's never easy, you can make property division simpler by arming yourself with information:

-- LEARN HOW EQUITABLE DISTRIBUTION WORKS.
-By reading the linked page you will gain quick and valuable insight into the three step process of property division in a North Carolina Divorce: (1).
+- Learn how equitable distribution works.
+This page gives you quick and valuable insight into the three-step process of property division in a North Carolina Divorce: (1).
 Identifying Marital Assets, (2).
 Valuing Assets, (3).
 Distributing those assets.

 To discuss your options regarding property division and equitable distribution, call (919) 301-8843 or complete the form below.
 One of our attorneys will contact you as soon as possible.